Do you want to know how to increase your metabolism?

 Simple.
 We can eat more of the specific macronutrient that has the most significant thermic effect.

-Because, while all of the major macronutrients – protein, fat and carbs – have some degree of thermic effect, protein just happens to have the largest of them all.
+Because, while all of the major macronutrients – protein, fat, and carbs – have some degree of thermic effect, protein has the largest of them all.

 Here’s the breakdown: